 Back then, I was given a sheet from my sales director that outlined how many classes per week you needed to earn so much, how much the supposed average sales per class were, how much the supposed average reorders were… Little did I know, all of that was total fiction.
 Made up.

-These days, Mary Kay Inc. has an inventory worksheet to fill out.
-I read the sheet, and realize that just about everyone “needs” $2,400 or $3,600.
+These days, Mary Kay Inc. has an invenotry worksheet to fill out.
+It has looked like this or this in the past.
+I read those sheets, and I realize that just about everyone “needs” $2,400 or $3,600.
 Heck… You even give yourself extra points on your worksheet if you plan to attend weekly “success meetings”.
 What?
 You need more inventory because you’re going to waste your Monday nights at rah-rah sessions?

 Give yourself more points depending upon how many appointments you’re going to hold each week.
 Don’t forget that you’ve been lied to about how long an appointment will take, and you don’t yet realize that no one wants to have classes.
 No big deal.
 If you don’t know these things right away, you’ll give yourself a zillion points and you’ll “need” more inventory.

 Now look at the “goals” toward the bottom.
 I think a lot of women get involved in Mary Kay and have those goals up front, because they have no idea what it will take to get there. (i.e. They’ve been mislead in the recruiting process like 95% of the recruits are.)
 But if they have those goals… voila!… they automatically have 8 points and “need” $1,800 wholesale.

 So what do I wish I would have known then?

 - All the guidelines about how much inventory you “need” are inflated.
 No, Mary Kay Cosmetics and your sales director are not looking out for YOUR best interest.
 They are looking out for their own, and that means pushing you to buy as much as possible.